 WIPNZ asked the additional questions as to how respondents viewed their ability to discern the reliability of information.
-Close to 7 percent of users said that they do not even attempt to assess reliability of the information found and around 8 percent felt extremely confident in their ability to do this.
+40 per cent of users said that they don't even attempt to assess reliability of the information found and 30 per cent felt extremely confident in their ability to do this.